fluidence/react-gantt/README.md

 ## API

-### Unless otherwise stated each prop below is required

 **license**: A valid license is required for the Gantt to work properly.
 The component will work in demo mode until a license is provided.

 **data (*array*)**: Chart row data.
 This array contains objects of the following format:
 ```jsonc